 2. List down your strengths as a trader

-Let’s use the VIA Survey which was created by the VIA Institute on Character to help people asses their strengths.
+Let’s use the VIA Survey which was created by the VIA Institute on Character to help people assess their strengths.
 Try to identify your top five:

 creativity, curiosity, open-mindedness, love of learning, wisdom, bravery, persistence, integrity, vitality, love, kindness, social intelligence, citizenship, fairness, leadership, forgiveness, modesty, prudence, self-control, appreciation of beauty, gratitude, optimism, humor, spirituality